ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/index.md

 from that part of the final exam.
 This policy is designed to encourage you to treat the in-class tests as _learning opportunities_ so that you can study any mistakes you make and re-apply that knowledge on the final.

+In addition, if you score high enough on the tests during the quarter, you can skip the final exam with no penalty and just have the test grades applied as your exam score.

 You are not allowed any study aids on exams, aside from those pertaining to university-approved accommodations.
 References will be provided along with